SelenaPSM/heatwave-for-dbas/config-lamp/config-lamp.md

 ## Task 3: Verify connection to the Database

-1. Security update"   set SELinux to allow Apache to connect to MySQL
+1. Perform a security update: set SELinux to allow Apache to connect to MySQL

     ```bash
     <copy> sudo setsebool -P httpd_can_network_connect 1 </copy>